CDLR Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Capital Allocation: Future capital allocation will focus on deleveraging, maintaining market position, and returning capital to shareholders, with all three areas being considered simultaneously.
+• Capital Allocation: Future capital allocation will focus on deleveraging, maintaining industry position, and returning capital to shareholders, with all three areas being prioritized simultaneously.

-• O&M Strategy: The balance between long-term contracts and spot market opportunities in O&M services will be evaluated based on project economics, with a focus on maximizing revenue.
+• O&M Strategy: There is a strategic balance between long-term contracts and spot market opportunities in O&M, with a focus on maximizing revenue based on project economics.